Hmm, I think for larger girls a dress or skirt is always more flattering than pants of any sort. Clothes should fit well, not too tight or too loose.

 Always remember what they said “if you have it flaunt it” accentuate or show your best asset but not too much.
 Learn how to emphasize it so the focal point when you wear an outfit would be on that asset.
 Me for example, i have broad shoulders, i go for tube tops and racer back tops.

 Confidence is key!
-Always remember that! ;-)posted about 5 years ago
+Always remember that! ;-)posted over 5 years ago

 ThursdaysChild— I will agree, Tent=bad.
 I think the fitted idea on the top and flowy on the bottom is something that will work.
 I am wondering if there is a good brand that sells tops that are fitted but are forgiving?
 Finding something that flatters but doesn’t cling is hard.
 Thanks for the advice by the way. :) P.S. working on the t-shirt thing…old habits die hard. lol